opendocsg/slw-judgments-backfill/2013_SGHC_105/report.md

 (“the 6thEJD Hearing”).

-21     On 17 December 2012, Tay Yong Kwang J heard the Stay RA and dismissed it (see _Global Distressed Alpha Fund I Limited Partnership v PT Bakrie Investindo_ [2013] SGHC 30).
+21     On 17 December 2012, Tay Yong Kwang J heard the Stay RA and dismissed it (see _Global Distressed Alpha Fund I Limited Partnership v PT Bakrie Investindo_ <span class="citation">[2013] SGHC 30</span>).
 On 3 January

 2013, the Defendant filed Civil Appeal No 1 of 2013 (“the Stay Appeal”) against Tay J’s decision.